Tobbe3108/QuickPunch/.github/instructions/quickpunch.instructions.md

 ### 4.1 Component Structure

 - **Main View:**
-  - Three buttons: Meet, Leave, Lunch (toggle).
+  - Context-sensitive buttons for starting/stopping work segments and starting/ending lunch.
+  - Work segments are tracked as start/stop pairs; lunch is a separate duration.
-  - Summary of today’s times with edit/delete icons.
+  - Summary of today's work segments and lunch duration, with edit/delete for lunch.
 - **History View:**
   - List/table of previous days with management actions.
 - **Reporting View:**